moj-analytical-services/rpackage_training/README.md

 You can read more about the most important DESCRIPTION fields in the [R Packages Package metadata chapter](https://r-pkgs.org/description.html).

-You can learn more about the different types of licenses by reading the [R Packages Licensing chapter](https://r-pkgs.org/license.html).
 To specify a particular license, make sure the usethis package you have installed is 2.0.0 or greater and run the appropriate command.
 For example, to use a permissive MIT license (specifying your firstname and surname):

         use_mit_license("Firstname Surname")